openstack-archive/anchor/README.md

 changed them in config.py):

     openssl req -text -newkey rsa:4096 -nodes \
-    -out subdomain.example.com.csr
+    -out subdomain.example.org.csr

     curl http://127.0.0.1:5000/sign -F user='woot' -F secret='woot' \
-    -F encoding=pem -F 'csr=<subdomain.example.com.csr'
+    -F encoding=pem -F 'csr=<subdomain.example.org.csr'

 Assuming the installation is successful and the default config is unchanged, this will fail validation, but should not give an OpenSSL or other error.
+This is assuming you set the CN to be subdomain.example.org, which is not permitted in the default config.
 Now generate a valid CSR that should pass validation and check that it is issued, by specifying a common name of 'anchor-test.example.com' when prompted:

     openssl req -text -newkey rsa:4096 -nodes \
     -out anchor-test.example.com.csr